Oral Surgery in Swanton, OH

 Oral surgery refers to any surgical procedure that aims to restore natural function and appearance to the teeth, mouth and jaw.
 Oral surgery may be recommended for any of the following:

 - Mouth or teeth injuries caused by trauma or disease

 - Misaligned jaw

 - Facial pain caused by temporomandibular joint (TMJ) disorder

 Before recommending oral surgery, our dentists will meet with you to discuss your treatment options, including non-surgical alternatives.
 If we determine that non-surgical therapy is not enough to remedy your case, we will explain your oral surgery options in detail with you.
 It is our goal to answer all of your questions and concerns thoroughly so you can feel completely at ease about your surgery.

 Oral Surgery Treatment Options

 Tooth extraction removes a tooth from its socket.
 This procedure may be necessary when a tooth is severely decayed and cannot be properly restored back to health.
 Tooth extraction is also used for impacted teeth and wisdom teeth.
 There are two types of tooth extraction: simple and surgical.
 A simple extraction is when a tooth comes out of the socket without incidence.
 Surgical extraction is performed on teeth that are difficult to see or reach, or teeth that have broken off at the gum line.
-Surgical extraction is performed with anesthesia to ensure patient comfort.
+Both simple and surgical extractions are performed with anesthesia to ensure patient comfort.

 Dental Implant Placement